curityio/polling-example-authenticator/README.md

 2. Prompt for the Curity server's installation path if `IDSVR_HOME` is not already set
 3. Copy the plugin JAR and required dependencies into the appropriate plugin directory

-Once complete, restart the Curity Identity Server to load the new authenticator.
+Once complete, restart the Curity Identity Server to load the new Polling Example authenticator.

+## Start Mock API Server
+Start the [mock polling API](https://github.com/curityio/mock-polling-api) by following the instructions in the repo.

 ## Additional Resources